 Very old batteries are sometimes irreparable depending on the technology; if a battery pack is too damaged, it cannot be repaired and should rather be replaced.
 And there are some batteries that have battery management systems that are too advanced for refurbishment.
 Bike shop repair technicians won’t work on these ones.

-Further, now that lithium-ion batteries are commonplace among the best electric bikes, it’s important to know that, although they can be rebuilt, it may be difficult.
+Further, now that lithium-ion batteries are commonplace among the best electric bikes, it’s important to know that, although they can be rebuilt, they may be difficult.

 The main two brands of batteries that repairers tend to turn down are Bosch and Panasonic.
 This is due to the advanced intelligent lithium battery management systems that these batteries are equipped with.